The 2022 bear market’s silver lining: tax-loss harvesting opportunities

 What is tax-loss harvesting?
-In short, it’s a tax-efficient investing approach that involves selling selected investments from a portfolio at a loss to help offset the negative tax impact from other holdings that are sold at a profit and therefore generate taxable capital gains.
-Eligible investments aren’t limited to stocks or stock funds; losses from bonds and other asset classes can be used to offset gains as well.
+It’s a tax-efficient investing approach that involves selling selected investments from a portfolio at a loss to help offset the negative tax impact from other holdings that are sold at a profit and therefore generate taxable capital gains.

 For investors in mutual funds or exchange-traded funds—as opposed to individual securities—capital gains are triggered as portfolio managers sell holdings that have appreciated in value, based on the difference between the purchase price and subsequent sale price.
 The fund’s shareholders share the tax burden in the same calendar year that the net gains were realized.